lovedropbk/flame-enhancer/README.md

 # Flame Enhancer

-A React application powered by Google's Gemini AI for enhancing and processing content.
+A React application powered by OpenAI (gpt-5-mini) for enhancing and processing content.

 ## Deployment